gohugoio/hugo/content/en/hugo-pipes/postprocess.md

 Also, Hugo will add environment variables for all files mounted below `assets/_jsconfig`.
 A default mount will be set up with files in the project root matching this regexp: `(babel|postcss|tailwind)\.config\.js`.

 These will get environment variables named on the form `HUGO_FILE_:filename:` where `:filename:` is all upper case with periods replaced with underscore.
-This allows you do do this and similar:
+This allows you to do this and similar:

 ```js
 let tailwindConfig = process.env.HUGO_FILE_TAILWIND_CONFIG_JS || './tailwind.config.js';